alloystorm/dvvr/dancexr/features/loader_options.md

 Once turned on, when replacing actors, the settings for the outgoing actor will be kept and applied to the new actor model.

 #### Transition Effect
-Choose and configure the effect when actor models are faded in and out.
+Choose and configure the animation when actor models are faded in and out.